-Identiparts was an installation work that consisted of one hundred facial features parts (ceramic mouths, noses and eyelids), packaged as cosmetics and labelled according to outdated racial categories of Caucasoid, Negroid and Mongoloid.
-The work placed race into a contemporary context and commented on the how easily our physical identities are able to be altered, due to surgical and cosmetic innovations, even to the point where one can change racial identity.
-The original work was developed as an object based installation.
-With further experimentation and documentation, the work adapted to become site and context specific, which began to feature more prominently as a part of the work.
-The work was shown in the specific sites of Myers, Sydney (1998) for documentation in a department store and in King Street Chemist, Newtown, NSW as part of the Walk in The Street Festival (1999) and when I began to take interest in site specific projects.
-This body of work was also shown in Biomorphs, Gallery 4A, Body Art, Australian Museum, This Way Up, Object Galleries, Mask vs. Face, Red Gate Gallery, Beijing, China.
+Identiparts was an installation work that consisted of one hundred facial features parts (mouths, noses and eyelids), packaged as cosmetics and labelled according to outdated anthropological racial categories of Caucasoid, Negroid and Mongoloid to imply that even racial identity can be considered a mutable state, as a response to developments in the cosmetics industry.
+The work placed race into a contemporary social context, making racial categories a consumable product and commented on how easily our physical identities are able to be altered.
+The original work was developed as an object based installation accompanied by advertising campaigns.
+As the project developed the work adapted to become site and context specific, which began to feature more prominently as a part of the work.
+The project was placed into the department store site of Myers, Sydney (1998) to give the work further context and in King Street Chemist, Newtown, NSW as part of the Walk in The Streets Art Festival (1999).
+These early experiments led to my interest in site specific art and it's relationship to various audiences.

 Biomorphs at Gallery 4A, Sydney (1999) which looked at interfaces between the body and technology and was curated by Tiffany Lee Shoy

 This Way Up (1999) Object Galleries, Sydney, a national exhibition of Art and Design graduates.

 Body Art (2000) at the Australian Museum, a touring exhibition which focused on how various cultures have created art using their bodies

 Dialogo: The Other, (2000) Chiesa Santa Maria Teresa dei Maschi, Bari, Italy, an exhibition of contemporary Chinese art exhibition, 2000